 - Detoxing from a substance can be dangerous and a medical facility allows for your safety.

-- Mental and emotional withdrawals are extremely difficult and often require the guidance of a mental health professional.
+- Mental and emotional withdrawals are difficult and often require the guidance of a mental health professional.

 - Rehab facilities will have resources to further your recovery, such as medication and support groups.